brunosoaresds/csi-monitor/README.md

 #### Configuring/Opening Monitor GUI

-This process is very simple, just open the matlab, include csi-monitor-gui folder in the workspace and run **csi_monitor_gui** command.
+This process is very simple, just open the matlab, include csi-monitor-gui folder in the workspace and run **realtime_view** command.

 Assuming that you already have the csi-device-manager running in both sender and receiver and you have an established network between this two devices, you are ready to use the monitor GUI, otherwise proceed to the next session.
 Enjoy!